ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 1. The source is hosted in a repository that stores **content and code together** as editable text files.
-1. Whenever a change is pushed to the repository, a build process is triggered, pre‐rendering the site, creating the final HTML from layouts and content.
+1. Whenever a change is pushed to the repository, a build process is triggered, the site is pre-rendered, and the final HTML is created from layouts and content.
 1. The pre-built site and prepared assets are published globally on a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) (Content Delivery Network), putting them as close to end users as physically possible.